 How Cats Communicate

 Cats actually have many ways of communication.
 We are probably most familiar with their voice.
 Cats have several types of meows, depending on what they are trying to communicate.
 (Fun fact: Adult cats usually don’t meow at each other.
-They save it for their humans!)
+They save it for their humans.)
 The one we most frequently hear is the “hello” meow!
-Of course, this is the cat’s way of saying “welcome home”, especially if they have been alone for the day.
-Of course, anyone who’s owned a cat can tell you about the slightly more urgent meow of “food time”.
-Additionally, if you have a cat that goes outside, you will note the longer meow of “please let me in”.
+Of course, this is the cat’s way of saying "welcome home," especially if he has been alone for the day.
+Of course, anyone who’s owned a cat can tell you about the slightly more urgent meow of "food time."
+Additionally, if you have a cat that goes outside, you will note the longer meow of "please let me in."

 When a Cat Yowls

-You may note that a previously quiet cat may become more vocal as they age too.
+You may note that a previously quiet cat may become more vocal as he ages too.
 Cats can suffer from cognitive dysfunction and become confused.
 If you couple this with a bit of elderly loss of hearing, your senior cat may yowl!
-This yowl will be made loudly to seek reassurance from their owners.
+This yowl will be made loudly to seek reassurance from his owners.

 Other Cat Noises

 Along with meows, cats have a wide repertoire of chirps, growls, hisses and purrs.
-Cats will frequently chirp or chatter when highly excited; for example, when they are hunting and have spotted prey (or if they are inside only cats, when they have an interactive toy that they are “hunting”).
+Cats will frequently chirp or chatter when highly excited.
+For example, they can become excited when they are hunting and have spotted prey (or if they are indoor cats, when they have an interactive toy that they are “hunting”).

-Growls and hissing is usually self explanatory- for both human and other cats.
-“You’ve caught me off guard but I’m ready to tussle- watch out!” is their main motive.
-Purring is, indeed, an expression of contentment; however, many people may not know that a very stressed cat (say the one in the exam room at the veterinary hospital, waiting for vaccinations) may purr as well, as an indication of the stress.
+Growls and hissing are usually self-explanatory for both human and other cats.
+“You’ve caught me off guard, but I’m ready to tussle.
+Watch out!” is their main motive.
+Purring is, indeed, an expression of contentment; however, many people may not know that a very stressed cat (say the one in the exam room at the veterinary hospital waiting for vaccinations) may purr as well as an indication of stress.

-Body language is the main form of communication between cats, so this may be very helpful for the veterinary assistant to be able to interpret in a clinical setting.
-They use their ears, tail, and body posturing and even facial expressions.
+Body language is the main form of communication between cats so this may be very helpful for the veterinary assistant to be able to interpret in a clinical setting.
+They use their ears, tail and body posturing and even facial expressions.
 The tail is a wonderful barometer of how the cat is feeling.
 A tail that is straight up, which may be shaking as well, indicates excitement.
 The tail that is moving side to side is indicating that this cat is becoming impatient, which could lead to a sudden whipping of the tail!
 Watch out!
 That cat is ready to strike!
-A tail that is that is hanging down means that this cat is relaxed.
+A tail that is hanging down means this cat is relaxed.

 Facial expressions can give you some insight to what kitty is thinking.
 Ears that are held straight up and forward signal a happy, relaxed cat.
 Couple that with eyelids that are partially closed and winking a bit means you have one very content kitty!
-If your cat’s whiskers are positioned very forward while the ears are in this position, with narrow pupils but wide eyes means kitty is ready to play (watch your toes!).
+If your cat’s whiskers are positioned forward while his ears are in this position with narrow pupils, but wide eyes means kitty is ready to play (watch your toes!).

 Reading Body Posture

 Cats’ body posturing may be hard to determine, but when you take in other locations of the body, it’s easier to determine their state of mind.
-A cat that holds their head up high, or stretched out along with stretching their back legs fully says this is one confident feline!
-A cat that has slightly bent hind legs and keeps their head down a bit, along with being more compact in the body (crouching, more or less) means the cat is feeling defensive and protective.
-We are all familiar with the Halloween cat stance- back arched, hind legs fully planted and most of the fur erect means that this is a very angry cat and needs to be approached with utmost caution.
+A cat that holds his head up high or stretched out along with his back legs fully extended says this is one confident feline.
+A cat that has slightly bent hind legs and keeps his head down a bit, along with being more compact in the body (crouching, more or less) means the cat is feeling defensive and protective.
+We are all familiar with the Halloween cat stance - back arched, hind legs fully planted and most of the fur erect - which means this is a very angry cat and needs to be approached with utmost caution.

-When working with cats as a veterinary assistant, it is important to learn to read the cat’s body language.
-This can mean less stress for the cat and less injury to the staff, which is a win-win experience for all!
+When working with cats as a veterinary technician or veterinary assistant, it is important to learn to read the cat’s body language.
+This can mean less stress for the cat and less injury to the staff, which is a win-win experience for all.